-- A specific classification algorithm for stereovision data has been developed.
-This process is able to separate vision measurements acquired from obstacles from those acquired from elements that are part of the environment, simplifying the XPF dynamic estimation task. - The test has been run with a total number of 600 particles.
+- The test has been run with a total number of 600 particles.
 As this amount is kept constant, the XPF execution time is also constant, which is a very important fact to achieve a real time development. - The clustering process increases the likelihood of the new appearing obstacles, improving the robustness that other multimodal estimators show. - The XPF designed can easily handle data coming up from different kinds of sensors.
 This fact makes the final application more flexible than the solutions proposed in the related literature, based on rigid models for the input data set.

 Some improvements to the global multi-tracking system, which have been mentioned within the document, are still under development.
-In any case, an estimator to track a variable and multiple numbers of objects has been successfully developed.
+In any case, an estimator to track a variable and multiple number of objects has been successfully developed.